-Originally from the Bay Area, Rebecca earned her B.A. in Political Communications from the George Washington University in Washington, D.C.
-After college, Rebecca returned to San Francisco and spent several years working in politics for Gavin Newsom before transitioning into the nonprofit world.
-She also obtained a Multiple Subject Teaching Credential and spent time in elementary school classrooms.
+Rebecca grew up in the Bay Area and earned a B.A. in Political Communications from the George Washington University in Washington, D.C.
+She began her career in government and politics and later transitioned to the nonprofit world.
 Prior to joining Breakthrough in 2016, Rebecca led the Children’s Fund of San Mateo County.
-In her free time, Rebecca enjoys hiking, swimming and spending time outdoors with her husband, young daughters, and their dog.
+In her free time, Rebecca enjoys spending time with her family, including her two young daughters.